firebase/firebase-ios-sdk/ReleaseTooling/README.md

 ### Carthage

-Carthage binaries can also be built at the same time as the zip file by passing in `-carthageBuild true` as a command line argument.
+Carthage binaries can also be built at the same time as the zip file by passing in `--enable-carthage-build` as a command line argument.
 This directory should contain JSON files describing versions and download locations for each product.
 This will result in a folder called "carthage" at the root where the zip directory exists containing all the zip files and JSON files necessary for distribution.

 ## Firebase Releaser